tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 As both dots are aware of their own dotness and of the other's dotness they are also aware of where these two opposite awareness's interact.
 These points of intersecting awareness are the (red) 3<sup>rd</sup> dot and 4<sup>th</sup> dot.

+We now have the two poles of the first duality that was created within the duality of nothingness and somethingness.
+This duality might be described as that of *unlimited awareness/limitation of awareness*, or a number of other possible descriptions depending on what properties one sees the green and red dot to have.
+Personally, I see this as subjective/objective awareness, but it would take too many words to explain why, and that is not the point of this writing.
+You will find your own if you have the interest to.

-We use the colors of blue, green and red to symbolize the attributes of these dots.
+ use the colors of blue, green and red to symbolize the attributes of these dots.
 Here they are described and listed in their order of instantiation.

 |||
 |-----|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|